dab414/zettel/20221007113848-mental_models_cyber_security_philosophy.md

 cyber security have highlighed the need to consider not only the risk when designing warning systems, but also users' mental models ([[20220919145732-mental_models.md]]) of the technology [2-4].

+Researchers have argued that, in cyber security, user's mental models need to include some concept of vulnerability to attacks.
+So communication needs to be aligned with where users' mental models are at, but mental models need to be adapted / extended to increase the chance that a user will recognize and respond to threats / vulnerabilities (all comes from Volkamer & Renaud, 2013).

 **References**

 1. Schechter, S.E., Dhamija, R., Ozment, A., Fischer, I.: The emperor’s new